AabritiKarki/CapstoneProject_Group8/server/readme.md

 ## Get Started

-1. Clone or download the project on your computer
+1. Clone the project on your computer and go to `server/` folder

 2. Make copy of `.env` file from `.env.example` and add environment variables